lwade/euca-wiki/Manually-Convert-BFEBS-EMI-to-AMI.md

-You can easily convert EBS-backed images from Eucalyptus to Amazon with usually only minor changes to the root filesystem.
+You can easily convert EBS-backed images from Eucalyptus to Amazon and back again with usually only minor changes to the root filesystem.
 This document describes how.

+# EMI to AMI (Eucalyptus to Amazon)

 ## Requirements